OpenEvalProject/evals/manuscripts/elife-81962/v2/manuscript.md

 Detachment probabilities for dry and wet weather were based on the wind tunnel detachment assays described above.
 Alternative parametric models were fitted to the detachment data using the R package ‘flexsurv’ (Jackson, 2016).
 According to the Akaike information criteria (AIC), a generalised gamma model fit the data best and performed better than Weibull, exponential, log-normal, log-logistic, generalised F, and Gompertz models.
 The fitted generalised gamma model was extrapolated beyond the original limit of 10 m s–1, and the probability of detachment for each humidity condition was used in the implementation of the dispersal model simulations.

-## Data analysis and statistics
+### Data analysis and statistics

 All measurements were carried out on separate individual diaspores from different infructescences except detachment assays, in which multiple diaspores from each infructescence were counted.

 Detachment assays were analysed by fitting Kaplan–Meier survival models to the data, with log-rank tests used to compare treatments (R package ‘survival’).
-For falling velocity tests, the following model was fitted to the data where the falling velocity is proportional to cos-2/3⁡ τ, similarly to Meng et al., 2016, and dry and wet groups were compared using Student’s two-sided two-sample t-test.
+For falling velocity tests, the following model was fitted to the data where the falling velocity is proportional to $cos^{-2/3}⁡ \tau,$ similarly to Meng et al., 2016, and dry and wet groups were compared using Student’s two-sided two-sample t-test.
 For PIV data, linear regression models were fit to the data.
 For the plot of the relationship between CD and Re, loess regression with a span of 0.8 was used to illustrate the trends in the data.
 For boxplots, the centre line is the median, hinges indicate first and third quartiles, and whiskers extend to largest value no further than 1.5 times the interquartile range.